awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 ## Output data<a name="cloudwatch-metrics-component-output-data"></a>

 <a name="connector-component-output-data"></a>This component publishes responses as output data on the following MQTT topic by default\.
 You must specify this topic as the `subject` in the configuration for the [legacy subscription router component](legacy-subscription-router-component.md)\.
-For more information about how to subscribe to messages on this topic in your custom components, see [AWS IoT Core MQTT messaging](interprocess-communication.md#ipc-iot-core-mqtt)\.
+For more information about how to subscribe to messages on this topic in your custom components, see [Publish/subscribe AWS IoT Core MQTT messages](ipc-iot-core-mqtt.md)\.

 **Default topic \(AWS IoT Core MQTT\):** `cloudwatch/metric/put/status`